Shaq Fu: Reception

 Shaq Fu received mixed reviews at the time of its release.
 GamePro gave the SNES version a positive review, saying that the unusually small size of the sprites is balanced out by the incredibly fast game speed.
 They also praised the "ultra sharp" controls and impressive digitized graphics.
 They reviewed the Genesis version as superior to the SNES version due to its additional characters and improved controls, and concluded that the game is "fun once you get used to the small, fast sprites".
 One Electronic Gaming Monthly reviewer scored the game as a 6/10, while another gave it a 4/10.
 It received a grade of D from Entertainment Weekly.
 GamesMaster gave the Genesis and SNES versions 81% and 83% respectively.
-Mean Machines Sega Magazine gave the Genesis version 79%.
+Mean Machines Sega gave the Genesis version 79%.
 Next Generation reviewed the Genesis version of the game, rating it two stars out of five, and stated that "Shaq Fu includes everything a good fighting game needs, with the exception of good fighting".
 In contrast to their positive reactions to the SNES and Genesis versions, GamePro panned the Game Boy release, saying it dumbs down the gameplay, loses so much graphical detail that the characters are unrecognizable, and makes the music far too pervasive.

 Retrospective criticism of the game has been generally negative.
 GameTrailers rated it number 4 Worst in their "Top Ten Best and Worst Video Games".
 In the September 1997, Nintendo Power had 12 staff members vote in a list for the top 100 games of all time.
 This list also included a 10 worst games of all-time list voted by the staff, which placed Shaq Fu at 3rd worst place on their list.
 The article stated that it was "not possible to come up with a worse idea than this".
 The same year, Electronic Gaming Monthly ranked it number 10 on their "Top 10 Worst Games of All Time".
 In response to the negative feedback to the game, Levi Buchanan from IGN stated it was undeserved as a result of collective exaggerations.

-Popular YouTuber the Angry Video Game Nerd reviewed this game during an episode themed after A Christmas Carol, in which the Nerd witnesses his present self playing the game, and of course, heavily panning it.

 Sequel

-A sequel, Shaq Fu: A Legend Reborn, was released on June 5, 2018 for Microsoft Windows, Nintendo Switch, PlayStation 4, Xbox One, iOS and Android.
+A sequel, Shaq Fu: A Legend Reborn, was released on June 5, 2018, for Microsoft Windows, Nintendo Switch, PlayStation 4, Xbox One, iOS and Android.